jbloomlab/phydms/docs/ExpCM.rst

 -------------
 **Exp**\erimentally Informed **C**\odon **M**\odels (*ExpCM*) describe the evolution of protein-coding genes in terms of their site-specific amino-acid preferences.
 These models improve on conventional non-site-specific phylogenetic substitution models because they account for the different constraints at different sites of the protein encoded by the gene.

 Specifically, for each gene, we assume that we know the preference :math:`\pi_{r,a}` of site :math:`r` for each amino-acid :math:`a` (we constrain :math:`1 = \sum_a \pi_{r,a}`).
 Typically, these preferences might be measured in deep mutational scanning experiments.
+The preferences represent the effect of each amino-acid mutation at each site, normalized to sum to one.
+They can therefore be obtained by simply re-normalizing deep mutational scanning enrichment ratios to sum to one at each site.
-For a description of how the preferences can be inferred from experimental data, see `Bloom, BMC Bioinformatics, 16:168`_.
+For a more involved description of how the preferences can be inferred from deep mutational scanning experimental data, see `Bloom, BMC Bioinformatics, 16:168`_.
 Importantly, these amino-acid preferences must be obtained **independently** from the sequence alignment being analyzed.
-A deep mutational scanning experiment is an independent means of obtaining the preferences, but estimating them from the amino-acid frequencies in the alilnment of homologs is not a valid approach as you are then estimating the preferences from the same sequences that you are subsequently analyzing.
+A deep mutational scanning experiment is an independent means of obtaining the preferences, but estimating them from the amino-acid frequencies in the alilnment of homologs is **not** a valid approach as you are then estimating the preferences from the same sequences that you are subsequently analyzing.

 The *ExpCM* used here are the ones defined in: